ravenholm/android_ndk_build_tutorial/README.md

   The APP_ABI := all indicate that this native built is expected to target all platforms

 # Use the ndk-build now
-- Go to the route folder of the Android project and enter the ndk-build command.
+- Go to the root folder of the Android project and enter the ndk-build command.
 This generates an output somewhat similar to the following:
 ```java
 [arm64-v8a] Compile        : ndktest <= ndktest.c